Fireside #1

 In our society, in order for there to be a testament, what events have to occur?

 There must first be a testator.
 A testator is one who declares which of his/her possessions are to be dispersed to others at (the testator's) death.
 This is done via a document which delineates all possessions to be dispersed, his/her "estate", and to whom--referred to as "beneficiaries."
 Many times such beneficiaries are in fact relatives, or heirs, to an estate.
 Then, in order for such a document to become legal, it must be signed by witnessed by two or more witnesses, not related to the testator.
+The aforementioned document, then, delineating the details of a testator's estate, is called a testament, or more specifically, a "Last Will and Testament."

-The Greek word for "testament" in the Bible -- daitheke or daitheke--is also translated, "covenant," that is, "a binding agreement or document," (in this case sealed in blood), "transferring property and/or privileges to legal 'heirs', upon the death of the testator."
+The Greek word for "testament" in the Bible -- daitheke or daitheke--is also translated, "covenant," that is, "a binding agreement or document," (in this case, sealed in blood), "transferring property and/or privileges to legal 'heirs', upon the death of the testator."

+Who were those witnesses, then, to God's testaments, enabling their legality?
 Well, from among them came 40 authors who wrote as witnesses to His will the sixty-six books collected together as Testaments, many of which were even signed.

 It is also my own opinion that, should we find ourselves unable to read any of the rest of the glorious books of the Bible, just about everything we need to know to ascertain God's will for us, His heirs, can be found within the pages of the incredible book of John.
 (At this point those who attended the first Fireside gathering contributed questions, which were saved for later, in hope that such questions might indeed be answered as suggested, by the time we finished reading this book).